AmericoLV/Energias-em-Batalha/README.md

 Energias em Batalha (Energies at Battle) 🃏⚡

+Project developed for the Software Engineering I course.

 Is a strategic Card Combat Game (CCG) developed with Unity and C#.
 It challenges players to master energy management while learning about sustainability through a battle between "The Good" (eco-friendly actions) and "The Evil" (waste and pollution).